11-ayaalsawa/Project4/README.md

 ## Simple Sign up System project

-This is my fourth project in Orange Coding Academy, which is a registration system on a website consisting of 5 pages designed using the PHP language.
+This is my fourth project in Orange Coding Academy, which is a registration system on a website, the system is consisting of 5 pages and it  designed using the PHP language.